Meningitis B killed their daughters. Now these moms have a message

 “Type B, unlike the others, has lots of cousins,” he said.
 “There is not one type B like A,C,Y and W. Another issue, as with many vaccines, is we are not entirely sure of the duration of protection.
 It’s not infinite.”

-In fact, of the 6,000 students offered Bexsero in the 2013 Princeton outbreak, 34 percent had no immune response to the vaccine, according to a study in the New England Journal of Medicine.
+In fact, of the 6,000 students offered Bexsero in the 2013 Princeton case, 34 percent did not develop an immune response to the strain responsible for the outbreak, according to a study in the New England Journal of Medicine.

 'Not just a college disease'